patricks-js/simplified-payment-api/README.md

 ## Overview

-This is a robust Payment and Transaction API designed to support customer-to-customer (C2C) and customer-to-merchant (C2M) financial operations.
-It adheres to RESTful principles, ensures security and scalability, and leverages modern development practices such as modular design, containerization, and CI/CD.
+A Payment and Transaction API that supports customer-to-customer (C2C) and customer-to-merchant (C2M) financial operations.
+It adheres to RESTful principles, a modular design, and a scalable architecture.

-The API supports user authentication and authorization, transaction management, and statistical reporting with strict compliance to business rules.
-It incorporates external services for transaction authorization and notifications, ensuring atomic operations and reliability.

----

 ## Table of Contents